jehammer/jehammer/README.md

 ## Welcome! 👋
 Hello!
-I'm Joshua, a Software Developer from the Midwest!
+I'm Joshua, a Software Engineer from the Midwest!

 ### **Languages and Tools** 🔨